pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

     To complete the CR file configuration, refer to [TiDB Operator API documentation](api-references.md) and [Configuring TiDB Cluster](configure-cluster-using-tidbcluster.md).

+    If you need to deploy TiFlash, configure `spec.tiflash` in `db.yaml` as follows:

+    ```yaml
+    spec
+      ...
+      tiflash:
+        baseImage: pingcap/tiflash
+        maxFailoverCount: 3
+        nodeSelector:
+          dedicated: TIDB_CLUSTER_NAME-tiflash
+        replicas: 1
+        storageClaims:
+        - resources:
+            requests:
+              storage: 100Gi
+          storageClassName: local-volume
+        tolerations:
+        - effect: NoSchedule
+          key: dedicated
+          operator: Equal
+          value: TIDB_CLUSTER_NAME-tiflash
+    ```

+    Modify `replicas`, `storageClaims[].resources.requests.storage`, and `storageClassName` according to your needs.

     > **Note:**
     >
     > * Replace all the `TIDB_CLUSTER_NAME` in the `db.yaml` and `db-monitor.yaml` files with `tidb_cluster_name` configured in the deployment of ACK.
-    > * Make sure the number of PD, TiKV, and TiDB nodes is the same as the `replicas` value of the corresponding component in `db.yaml`.
+    > * Make sure the number of PD, TiKV, TiFlash, or TiDB nodes is >= the `replicas` value of the corresponding component in `db.yaml`.
     > * Make sure `spec.initializer.version` in `db-monitor.yaml` is the same as `spec.version` in `db.yaml`.
 Otherwise, the monitor might not display correctly.

 2. Create `Namespace`: